Hiwonder-docs/PuppyPi/source/docs/9_motion_control.md

 ### 4.2.3 Operation Steps

 :::{Note}
 The input command should be case sensitive.
-And the key words can be complemented by "Tab" key.
+And the key words can be complemented by "**Tab**" key.
 :::

 (1) Turn on PuppyPi, and then connect to Raspberry Pi desktop through VNC.

 (2) Click<img src="../_static/media/chapter_9/section_2/image4.png" style="width:0.32292in;height:0.30208in" /> to open command line terminal

-(3) Enter command "rosed puppy_control puppy_demo.py" and press Enter to open the program files
+(3) Enter command and press Enter to open the program files

 ```bash
 rosed puppy_control puppy_demo.py